 That’s what I see.
 I don’t pretend to be an expert and I’m not about to start an argument on ethics.
 I’m just a guy on a bike, free to think about what lies ahead for Indonesia and its people.

 Sometimes I wonder if the locals don’t have it right.
-Eyes forward is easier.
+Maybe eyes forward is the way to go.
 Otherwise all I see is a shameful little footnote from an already toxic time.